-In the Tantric approach (as I have introduced to you as our core philosophical approach at Pranama), we summon and invoke goddesses to support us in our tasks and further more, in our lives.
+In the Tantric approach (as I have introduced to you as our core philosophical approach at my yogastudio Pranama), we summon and invoke goddesses to support us in our tasks and further more, in our lives.

 Meet Durga - the goddess of power and strength

 Durga is perhaps the most important goddess of the Hindus.
 She is a multi-dimensional goddess with many names and many personas, just like us.
 We are all unique with our gifts and powers, still doing this/being in this together.

 Durga is the embodiment of purity, knowledge, truth and self-realization.
 Everything that supports our Tapas.
 Durga is often also associated with the energy of protection and is known not only for her strength, but also for her firm mothering energy.